Monty Python and the Holy Grail: Financing

-According to Gilliam, the Pythons turned to rock bands like Pink Floyd and Led Zeppelin for financing because no studio would fund the film, and the rock stars saw it as "a good tax write-off" because the top rate of UK income tax was "as high as 90%" at the time.
-Idle and Gilliam had previously mentioned that Elton John also contributed to the financing of the film.
-A 2021 tweet by Eric Idle revealed that the entire original budget of £175,350 (about $410,000 in 1974) was provided by eight investors: Led Zeppelin (£31,500), Pink Floyd (£21,000), Jethro Tull's Ian Anderson (£6300), Holy Grails co-producer Michael White (£78,750), Heartaches (a cricket team founded by lyricist Tim Rice (£5,250), and three record companies: Island Records (£21,000), Chrysalis Records (£6,300), and Charisma Records (£5,250), the record label that had released Python's early comedy albums.
+According to Gilliam, the Pythons contacted rock bands like Pink Floyd and Led Zeppelin for financing because no studio would fund the film, and the rock stars saw it as "a good tax write-off" because the top rate of UK income tax was "as high as 90%" at the time.
+Producer Mark Forstater wrote in his book The 7th Python that funding came from himself, co-producer Michael White, Led Zeppelin, Pink Floyd, Ian Anderson from the band Jethro Tull, Gladiola Films, Tony Stratton Smith, and three record companies, Island Records, Chrysalis Records, and Charisma Records, the label that had released Python's early comedy albums.
+A 2021 tweet by Eric Idle revealed that the entire original budget of £175,350 (about $410,000 in 1974) was provided by eight investors: Led Zeppelin (£31,500), Pink Floyd (£21,000), Ian Anderson (£6,300), Michael White (£78,750), Heartaches (a cricket team founded by lyricist Tim Rice) (£5,250), and the record companies Island Records (£21,000), Chrysalis Records (£6,300), and Charisma Records (£5,250).
 The investors also received part of the proceeds from the 2005 musical Spamalot.